Cog-Creators/Red-DiscordBot/docs/install_guides/windows.rst

 * `Python 3.8.1 - 3.9.x <https://www.python.org/downloads/windows/>`_

 .. attention:: Please make sure that the box to add Python to PATH is CHECKED, otherwise
-               you may run into issues when trying to run Red.
+               you may run into issues when trying to run Blue.

 * `Git 2.11+ <https://git-scm.com/download/win>`_